klemens/ff-youtube-all-html5/README.md

 ## Usage ##

 It inserts a button right besides the serachbox that you have to click when you want to play the video.
+Using the menu right next to the button you can change the size of the video.

-This addon only makes sense if you have Flash disabled and/or activated the [youtube html5 test][y5]; otherwise all videos will play in Flash.
+This addon only makes sense if you have Flash disabled; otherwise all videos will play in Flash.

 Note that some videos on YouTube are only available as H264 and thus will only play with newer Firefox versions under windows that have the